thomas-lehericy/Hanabi-discard/README.md

 The idea of this convention is that players tell other players that they have a playable card by discarding a card in the same slot.
 Clues are used mostly to save valuable cards (not necessarily critical) from being discarded.
 Combined with the good touch principle, as the game progresses a lot of "saved" cards will be known as playable.

+If you are interested in learning about this convention, the current README will teach you the fundamentals: no strategy, but every concept that you need to start building them.
+Strategies (elementary and more advanced) are gathered in "Strategies.md".

 # 0. Modals